Move from Generalist to Specialist

-Yes, it may feel risky at first.
-Your thoughts that you’re limiting yourself only delay your decision.
-Shift your focus.
+Yes, it feels risky at first.
+Your thoughts about limiting yourself only delay your decision.
+Rather than dwell on all the worries, imagine the possibilites.
 Realize there’s more than enough.

-It’s your business.
-You get to decide how you want to grow your business.
+It’s your accounting firm.
+You get to decide how you want to grow your firm.

 9. Money Blocks

-Up to 57% of all entrepreneurs undervalue their services.
+Up to 57% of all accounting professionals undervalue their services.

-Blocks around money and worth keep you stuck.
-This limits your income.
+Blocks around money and worth limits your income.
 Rather than flow, a block exists.

 Imagine setting yourself free from those limiting beliefs.
 Notice what thoughts you would have to let go of in order to own your expertise and acknowledge the impact you make.